Tiyas-13/galleon/README.md

 # Galleon

 A personal finance tracker with a Gryffindor soul.
-Track transactions, manage budgets, and get AI-powered insights — with floating embers and all.
+Track transactions, manage budgets, get AI-powered insights, and receive weekly owl post — with floating embers and all.

 Built with Next.js, Firebase, and Claude.
-Entirely vibe coded - the real magic?
+Entirely vibe coded.

 [https://galleon-three.vercel.app/](https://galleon-three.vercel.app/)